 - Language (in demographics report)

-Generally, these traffic segments are small, and so are not statistically significant.
+Generally, these traffic segments are small and not statistically significant.

-When you select a traffic-source related dimension (such as Campaign) in a Custom Report, the dimension is applied to all visits in the account, not just paid search (often referred to as CPC) traffic.
-Therefore, visits that do not have any campaign information associated (e.g. direct, referral traffic) will be reported under (not set).
-You will see something similar if you select the Campaigns report under Acquisition > All Traffic Sources / All Referrals rather than the Campaigns report under Acquisitions > AdWords.
+When you select a traffic-source related dimension (e.g. Campaign) in a Custom Report, the dimension is applied to all sessions in the account, not just paid search (often referred to as CPC) traffic.
+Therefore, sessions that do not have any campaign information associated (e.g., direct, referral traffic) will be reported under (not set).
+You will see something similar if you select the All Campaigns report under Acquisition rather than the Campaigns report under Acquisition > AdWords.

-Instead of creating a Custom Report, the best way to get this information would be to use an advanced segment in the specific report.
+Instead of creating a Custom Report, the best way to get this information is to use an advanced segment in the specific report.

-Similar to the custom reports, when you select a dimension like Campaign in the Visitor Flow, you may see (not set) in the Funnel path because all visits from direct and referral traffic would not have campaign information.
-If you do the maths, then you'll see that: (all other campaigns sources) + (not set) = total visits.
+Similar to the custom reports, when you select a dimension like Campaign in the Visitor Flow, you may see (not set) in the Funnel path because all sessions from direct and referral traffic would not have campaign information.
+Notice that (all other campaigns sources) + (not set) = Total Sessions.